bowen-upenn/llm_token_bias/README.md

     pip install -r requirements.txt

 ## Citation
-This bunny 🐰 will be happy if you could cite our work.
+All the twenty-five bunnies above 🐰 will be happy if you could cite our work.
 Thank you!

     @article{jiang2024peek,
       title={A Peek into Token Bias: Large Language Models Are Not Yet Genuine Reasoners},